Tap the text to show or hide reading controls.

 Yujin twitched his lips, satisfied.

-After one long, deep breath, he poured mana into the Ring of Black Darkness.
+He drew one long, deep breath and poured mana into the Ring of Black Darkness.

-By reaching level 10, he could inscribe more knowledge into his mind.
+Hitting level 10 let him inscribe more knowledge into his mind.

 The only thing open to me right now is the Necromancy school, though.